What Causes Green Corrosion On Copper Pipe?

 Do Green Copper Pipes Need To Be Replaced?

 The green oxide that forms on copper pipes exposed to moisture and air is not a harmful substance despite its acidic appearance.
-The substance is actually inert and is not toxic, but it does indicate a potential problem for the pipe the requires attention.
+The substance is actually inert and is not toxic, but it does indicate a potential problem for the pipe that requires attention.

 Green heating pipes do not necessarily need to be replaced, but if you see oxidation on the pipes, you should investigate to find the source.
 It could result from a pinhole leak in the pipe, faulty join, or dampness in a wall.
 If the corrosion is significant, the pipe may need replacement.